microsoft/Microsoft-Fabric-workload-development-sample/docs/WDKv2-How-To.md

 ### Prereuisite
 Sandbox relaxation currently works only when `AADFEApp` is defined in the manifest.

+### How It Works

+When you enable sandbox relaxation in your manifest, the following happens:

+1. **AAD Consent Scopes**: Your workload will request two scopes:
+   - **Basic Fabric scope** - The standard scope required for any workload to function
+   - **Fabric relaxation scope** - Additional scope specifically for sandbox relaxation capabilities

+2. **User Consent Flow**: When a user first accesses your extension with sandbox relaxation enabled, they will be prompted to consent to both scopes.
+If they deny, the iframe will not load.

+3. **Additional IFrame Capabilities**: Once consent is granted, your iframes receive these additional sandbox attributes:
+   - `allow-downloads` - Enables file downloads from your extension
+   - `allow-forms` - Enables form submissions to external services
+   - `allow-popups` - Enables opening new windows or tabs

+   Default sandbox (without relaxation): `allow-same-origin allow-scripts`

+   Relaxed sandbox (with consent): `allow-same-origin allow-scripts allow-downloads allow-forms allow-popups`

 ### Best Practices
 Only request sandbox relaxation if absolutely necessary, since each relaxed permission introduces potential security risks.